-Kari Cavén (born 1954 in Savonlinna) is a visionary and a maker.
+Kari Cavén (born 1954) is a visionary and a maker.
 In everyday objects in which we see only their conventional function or even something forgotten and useless, Cavén will see an opportunity for something else, something wise, amusing or to be considered.

 He combines objects in an unorthodox manner and surprisingly, dismantling and assembling things.
 Scales for weighing a baby take an upright position to become a canopy for a saint.
 A potato masher with a Madonna underneath it – at least the Madonna of hattifatteners.
 Paper clips in a chain hanging from what was once part of a piano form an almost immaterial weave, a drawing creating a three-dimensional illusion.
 Some pieces are completely figurative, while others are completely abstract.
 Some provide the pleasure provided by visual perception and others that of touch, and all of them the pleasure of realization.